ka-dyn/ExpandedContent/README.md

 I'd like to give a huge thank you to Vek17, as much of the coding in this repository is his; I simply repurposed it or learned from it.
 I wouldn't be able to release anything without it.
 Thanks to AlterAsc for the creation of the Sworn of the Eldest Archetype.
-Many of the icons and art stuff in the mod are thanks to xTekek Mandarin Chinese Localisation - by @WFQ & HerryZheng8
+Many of the icons and art stuff in the mod are thanks to xTekek Mandarin Chinese Localisation is updated and maintained [Here](https://github.com/nixgnot/WOTR-CONTENTS-MODS-CN "Mandarin Chinese Localisation")